 - No resort parking fee, because you don’t need a rental car.

-- Dining reservations are available to book at 180 days from checkin date for your entire stay up to 10 days.
+- Dining reservations are available to book at 180 days from check-in date for your entire stay up to 10 days.
 Click here for tips on how to successfully book reservations at the restaurants you want.
+(Able to book at 60 days until further notice.)

 - Able to enjoy alcoholic beverages and utilize Disney’s free transportation back to your hotel.

-- Able to enjoy Disney’s hotels’ themes and experience the magic and convenience of staying in a Disney hotel.
+- Enjoy Disney’s hotels’ themes and experience the magic and convenience of staying in a Disney hotel.

 Cons of Staying at a Walt Disney World Resort Hotel